 From 25 to 29 January 2020, a Committee delegation conducted an on-site mission to Uganda.
 Despite its specific request, the delegation was not able to obtain concrete information on possible ongoing cases against police officers in connection with the allegations of torture against the five members of parliament.
 The delegation was told that no information could be disclosed as the matter was sub judice.
-Among other concerns, the delegations and urged the relevant authorities to conduct a prompt, impartial and independent investigation, including, where appropriate, the filing of specific torture charges against the perpetrators and the application of the corresponding penalties under domestic law.
+Among other concerns, the delegation regretted that no progress seemed to have been made towards investigating these allegations and urged the relevant authorities to conduct a prompt, impartial and independent investigation, including, where appropriate, the filing of specific torture charges against the perpetrators and the application of the corresponding penalties under domestic law.
 It also urged parliament to use its oversight powers effectively to this end.